RickStrahl/Westwind.Globalization/Readme.md

     // services.AddMvc()
     //         .AddViewLocalization()
     //         .AddDataAnnotationsLocalization();
+    //         .AddApplicationPart(typeof(DbResViewLocalizer).Assembly);

     // .NET Core 3.1
     services.AddMvc(opt =>
-        // required for the Administration interface as it does dynamic serialization .AddNewtonsoftJson();
+        // required for the Administration interface for dynamic serialization .AddNewtonsoftJson();
         // for MVC/RazorPages localization
         .AddViewLocalization()
         // for ViewModel Error Annotation Localization
         .AddDataAnnotationsLocalization();

-    // this *has to go here*  after view localization have been initialized
+    // this *has to go here* after view localization has been initialized
     // so that Pages can localize - note required even if you're not using
     // the DbResource manager.
     services.AddTransient<IViewLocalizer, DbResViewLocalizer>();